Office of the Director - Leadership

 Director Kelly oversees the operations and policy of statewide criminal investigations of violent crime, drug and gun trafficking, public corruption, and child exploitation; special operations including SWAT, air operations, federal task force officers and Illinois’ homeland security fusion center, STIC (Statewide Terrorism and Intelligence Center); criminal interdiction and traffic patrol functions; statewide crime scene investigations and forensic laboratories providing forensic services to all law enforcement agencies including Chicago PD for all forensic disciplines; 22 drug enforcement task forces; Illinois’ central repository for the National Instant Criminal Background Check System and CJIS; training of state police cadets and local law enforcement recruits; implementation of Next Generation 911; and internal investigations of criminal misconduct by all Illinois executive branch employees.
 Director Kelly also serves on the Law Enforcement Training and Standards Board, the board of Chicago High Intensity Drug Trafficking Area (HIDTA), the Illinois Drug Enforcement Officers Association, the Illinois Terrorism Task Force, and the Joint Analysis Center.

 As Director, Kelly has focused on rebuilding the Illinois State Police as the agency approaches its centennial.
-Director Kelly has sworn in over 200 new troopers, initiated long needed changes to the firearms background process and enforcement of firearms safety after the Henry Pratt shooting in Aurora, expanded the ISP’s officer wellness and support services with a federal grant from the Department of Justice, established a special investigative unit (SIU) focused on public corruption, and begun the massive effort to improve turn-around-time of forensic testing resulting in a 60% reduction in DNA backlog so far.
-Under Director Kelly, use-of-force policies, training, technology and resources have been brought into the 21st century, and, with the strong bi-partisan support of Governor and the general assembly, $120 Million is being invested in state police infrastructure over the next five years.
+Director Kelly has sworn in more than 400 new troopers, initiated long needed changes to the firearms background process and enforcement of firearms safety after the Henry Pratt shooting in Aurora and the Independence Day shooting in Highland Park, expanded the ISP’s officer wellness and support services with a federal grant from the Department of Justice, established a special investigative unit (SIU) focused on public corruption, and begun the massive effort to improve turn-around-time of forensic testing resulting in a 60% reduction in total backlog so far.
+Under Director Kelly, use-of-force policies, training, technology, and resources have been brought into the 21st century.
+With the strong bi-partisan support of the Governor and the General Assembly, $120 Million is being invested in state police infrastructure over the next five years.
 Along with investing in digital forensics and improvements to recruitment and diversity, Kelly is an instructor at the Illinois State Police Academy and Special Agent School, as well as a proud graduate of the ISP DCI Special Agent School.

-Working with federal, state and local law enforcement and homeland security partners, Director Kelly has lead the statewide law enforcement response to Covid-19, 2020 civil unrest, and 2020 election-related security.
-Kelly is also a member of the First Responder Suicide Task Force, chair of the Illinois’ Move Over Task Force and the Governor’s Forensic Sciences Commission, and oversees the state law enforcement role in cannabis regulation.
+Working with federal, state and local law enforcement and homeland security partners, Director Kelly has led the statewide law enforcement response to COVID-19, 2020 civil unrest, and 2020 election-related security.
+Kelly is also a member of the First Responder Suicide Task Force, chair of Illinois’ Move Over Task Force and the Governor’s Forensic Sciences Commission, and oversees the state law enforcement role in cannabis regulation.

 A graduate of the University of Notre Dame and Saint Louis University School of Law, Kelly has had a wide range of experience with law enforcement and public safety.
 As a young man, Kelly volunteered with a non-profit group that worked with law enforcement, combating child prostitution in Calgary, Alberta.
 During his military service as an officer in the United States Navy, Kelly conducted research on Israeli-Palestinian joint police patrols and was awarded two Navy Achievement Medals and a Global War on Terrorism Service Medal.